Topology of global attractors for homeomorphisms with the topological shadowing property in $\mathbb{R}^m$: Triviality of the global attractor

+A fundamental problem in the study of dynamical systems is the classification of homeomorphisms under topological conjugacy.
+For systems possessing a global attractor and the topological shadowing property, the previous theorem provides a framework to characterize these conjugacy classes.

-\begin{clly} Let $f:\R^m\to \R^m$ be a homeomorphism with the topological shadowing property with a stable global attractor, then $f$ is topologically expansive. \end{clly} \begin{proof} By Theorem \ref{K_trivial}, the attractor is trivial.
-By Lemma \ref{epsilon_expansivo_gral}, there exists $\epsilon\in C^+(\R^m)$ such that whenever $x\neq y$ there exists $n\in \N$ such that $d(f^{-n}(x), f^{-n}(y))>\epsilon(f^{-n}(x))$.
-This complete the proof. \end{proof} In the $1930s$, Kerékjártó \cite{Ke34} proved that a plane homeomorphism with an asymptotically stable fixed point is conjugate on its bassin of attraction to one of the following maps $z\mapsto z/2$ or $z\mapsto \overline{z}/2$ depending on whether it preserves or reverses orientation.
+Historically, this classification began in the 1930s when Kerékjártó \cite{Ke34} established that a planar homeomorphism possessing an asymptotically stable fixed point is topologically conjugate, on its basin of attraction, to either $z\mapsto z/2$ or $z\mapsto \overline{z}/2$ depending on whether the map preserves or reverses orientation.
+Subsequently, Husch \cite{Hu71} provided necessary and sufficient conditions for a homeomorphism of $\R^m$ to be conjugate to $x\mapsto x/2$ for $m\neq4,5$.

-Applying Kerékjártó's Theorem we obtain the following \begin{clly} Let $f:\R^2\to \R^2$ be a homeomorphism with topological shadowing property with a stable global attractor.
-Then $f$ is conjugate to $z\mapsto z/2$ or $z\mapsto \overline{z}/2$ depending on whether $f$ preserves or reverses orientation. \end{clly}
+Building upon these classical results, we now establish the classification of conjugacy classes in the presence of a compact global attractor and the topological shadowing property.
+Specifically, we obtain the following: \begin{clly} Let $f:\R^m\to \R^m$ ($m\neq 1,4,5$) be a orientation preserving homeomorphism with the topological shadowing property and a global attractor.
+Then $f$ is conjugate to $x\mapsto x/2$. \end{clly}

-\section{The one-dimensional case.}
+\section{The one-dimensional case}